pinksheep

 Full transparencyEdit before it startsNo hidden logic

-What you can review before launch
+What you can review before the assistant starts

-• The workflow steps in sequence
+• The task steps in sequence

-• Which tools the agent will touch
+• Which tools the assistant will use

 • Which actions should sit behind approval